 Applicable Pharmaceutical QMS Regulations and Standards

-The Quality Management System (QMS) is not a standard of its own.
-Its definition, applicability, and practical implementation rely on other approved standards.
-It’s the organization’s responsibility to adopt the relevant standards, which depend on many factors, including geographical location, product type, and target market.
+The company is responsible for complying with the relevant regulations and standards, which depend on many factors, including geographical location, product type, and target market.

-Some of the most common standards and regulations applicable to the Pharmaceutical Quality Management System (QMS) are described below.
+Some of the most common standards and regulations applicable to the pharmaceutical QMS are described below.

 International Organization for Standardization (ISO)

-ICH Guideline Q10 on Pharmaceutical Quality System
+ICH Guideline Q10

 The Q10 guideline is for the Pharmaceutical Quality System.